STORM-IRIT/Radium-Engine/doc/developer/material.md

 #endif

     /// Return the Vertex position, in world space, defined or interpolated from vertices
-    /// This function is the same for vertex or fragments shaders vec4 getWorldSpacePosition() {
+    /// This function is the same for vertex or fragments m_shaders vec4 getWorldSpacePosition() {
     #ifdef VERTEX_SHADER
         vec4 pos = transform.model * vec4(in_position, 1.0);